Talk to a Foster Care Adviser: 0191 425 0095

 What kind of children need fostering?

-All kinds of children need foster placements.
+All kinds of children need foster care.
 They could be any age or even parents with babies.
-They need short or long term placements and these could be needed in an emergency or they may be planned.
+They need short or long term arrangements and these could be needed in an emergency or they may be planned.
 However, all the children and young people we place will have suffered disadvantage and many will have been abused or neglected.

 I want to foster but I do not want a placement the same age as my own child.
 Would this rule me out?

-No. All our placements are very carefully matched, and your assessor would discuss with you the age and type of children you would like to offer placements to, and who would fit in with your own children.
+No. All our fostering arrangements are very carefully matched, and your assessor would discuss with you the age and type of children you would like to offer a home to, and who would fit in with your own children.

 Will I be able to continue working?